mysql-otp/mysql-otp/README.md

 [![Build Status](https://travis-ci.org/mysql-otp/mysql-otp.svg)](https://travis-ci.org/mysql-otp/mysql-otp)

-MySQL/OTP is a driver for connecting Erlang/OTP applications to MySQL databases.
+MySQL/OTP is a driver for connecting Erlang/OTP applications to MySQL databases (version 4.1 and upward).
 It is a native implementation of the MySQL protocol in Erlang.

 Some of the features: